GregorLauter/COF-Landscaper/README.md

 ## Workflow Notes

-- The DFT (Crystal23) workflow requires additional external HPC infrastructure.
+- The DFT workflow using Crystal23 requires additional external HPC infrastructure.
 - The MLIP workflow can be executed on a local machine, but GPU access can provide a substantial speedup.
 - For large systems, long screening workflows, or cases where local hardware is limiting, running the workflow on an external GPU or CPU cluster is recommended.
 - If you are interested in applying COF-Landscaper but do not have access to suitable computational resources, feel free to contact me.